Sakshi200520/Weather-data-visualization/README.md

 Project Overview

-This project focuses on analyzing weather data using Python.
-It involves data cleaning, basic statistical analysis, and generating meaningful visualizations to understand temperature and humidity patterns.
+This project focuses on analyzing weather data using Python to extract meaningful insights.
+It involves data cleaning, statistical analysis, and data visualization to understand patterns in temperature and humidity.

-The goal is to convert raw data into clear insights that can help in understanding weather trends over time and across different locations.
+The main goal is to transform raw data into clear, actionable insights that help in understanding weather trends across time and locations.

 Objectives

-- Load and process raw weather data
+Load and process raw weather data
-- Clean and prepare the dataset for analysis
+Clean and prepare the dataset for analysis
-- Perform basic statistical analysis
+Perform statistical analysis on key parameters
-- Create visualizations for better understanding
-- Generate a structured analysis report
+Create visualizations for better understanding Generate a structured analysis report

 Technologies Used

-Python
+Python – Core programming language
-Pandas – for data handling and preprocessing Matplotlib – for data visualization
+Pandas – Data handling and preprocessing
+Matplotlib – Data visualization
-OS module – for file and folder management
+OS Module – File and directory management

-Project Structure
+📂 Project Structure
 Weather-Data-Analysis/
 │
 ├── visualizations/